Valuation theory of exponential Hardy fields II: Principal parts of germs in the Hardy field of o-minimal exponential expansions of the reals: Some preliminaries

 The valuation $v$ of $K$ induces a valuation $v/w$ on $Kw$.
 There are canonical isomorphisms $v/w(Kw)\isom H_w$ and $(Kw)v/w\isom Kv$.
 If $Kw$ is embedded in ${\cal O}_w$ such that the restriction of the residue map is the identity on $Kw$, then $v/w=v|_{Kw}$ (up to equivalence).
 Writing $v$ instead of $v|_{Kw}\,$, we then have that $v(Kw)=H_w$ and $(Kw)v=Kv$. \end{lemma} We will call $H_w$ the \bfind{convex subgroup associated with $w$} and $w$ the \bfind{valuation associated with $H_w\,$}.
 Since the isomorphism is canonical, we will write $wK=vK/H_w\,$.

 The order type of the chain of nontrivial convex subgroups of an ordered abelian group $G$ is called the \bfind{rank} of $G$.
-If finite, then the rank is not bigger than the maximal number of rationally independent elements in $G$.
-In particular, $G$ has finite rank if it is finitely generated or equivalently, if its divisible hull is a $\Q$-vector space of finite dimension.
+If finite, then the rank is not bigger than the maximal number of rationally independent elements in $G$ (which is the dimension of its divisible hull as a $\Q$-vector space).
+In particular, $G$ has finite rank if it is finitely generated.

 \pars From (\ref{prelnv}) and (\ref{prelfin}) it follows that for every convex valuation $w$,